 The SPIS method requires at least two analyses.
 The first of which contains a known amount of internal standard and a sample your analysing.
 You would then calculate the response factor using the following the equation

 area of internal standard x amount of compound of interest

-amount of internal standard x area of specific compound
+amount of internal standard x area of compound of interest

 Then add a known amount of the internal standard tot he sample containing analytes of unknown concentrations.
 Then calculate the amount of unknown analyte using the following equation

-amount of internal standard x area of specific compound x Internal Response Factor
+amount of internal standard x area of compound of interest x Internal Response Factor

 area of internal standard